matveipasynkov/JSONProcessing/README.md

 ### Main Assignment
 ### Requirements for the class library
 The class library must contain two classes:
-1) MyType class (MyType is a stub and should be replaced based on understanding the data from the job file with a more appropriate name for the class) representing the objects described in the JSON file of the job.
+1) Customer class representing the objects described in the JSON file of the job.
 The fields of the class must be readable, but closed to writing.
 The class must contain a constructor to initialize its fields.
 Choose independently an identifier class identifier that will logically describe the object and satisfy Microsoft naming rules.
 2) Static class JsonParser, containing two static methods: WriteJson and ReadJson.
 These methods must use the data streams defined in the